bilal-fazlani/commanddotnet/docs/TestTools/Harness/test-captures.md

 # TestCaptures

+!!!
+Warning
+    TestCaptures have been obsoleted.
+Use the CommandContext extension methods `GetCommandInvocation` and `GetInterceptorInvocation<TInterceptorClass>` to access the `IInvocation.ParameterValues`.

 [TestCaptures](https://github.com/bilal-fazlani/commanddotnet/blob/master/CommandDotNet.TestTools/TestCaptures.cs) are used to test middleware components.
 They should not be used to test your command methods since they require adding `TestCaptures` as a property to the class defining the commands to test.

 Let's start with an example